awsdocs/aws-transfer-user-guide/doc_source/API_SshPublicKey.md

 # SshPublicKey<a name="API_SshPublicKey"></a>

-Provides information about the public Secure Shell \(SSH\) key that is associated with a user account for the specific file transfer protocol\-enabled server \(as identified by `ServerId`\)\.
+Provides information about the public Secure Shell \(SSH\) key that is associated with a Transfer Family user for the specific file transfer protocol\-enabled server \(as identified by `ServerId`\)\.
 The information returned includes the date the key was imported, the public key contents, and the public key ID\.
 A user can store more than one SSH public key associated with their user name on a specific server\.

 ## Contents<a name="API_SshPublicKey_Contents"></a>

  ** DateImported **   <a name="TransferFamily-Type-SshPublicKey-DateImported"></a>
-Specifies the date that the public key was added to the user account\.
+Specifies the date that the public key was added to the Transfer Family user\.
 Type: Timestamp
 Required: Yes